hevondgordon/allnews/README.md

 # allnews
-aggregation of credible news sources for quick access to stories from everywhere filtered to show u your preferred news from all sources
+aggregation of credible news sources for quick access to stories from everywhere filtered to show you your preferred news from all sources.
+The aim is to also provide a platform where like-minded socially aware individuals can share their views and get the opinion of others on a certain topic